#Concussion

 What I Have Learned

 Truth: Understand it may be more than a concussion.
 It is commonly two things: concussion and whiplash, a brain injury and a neck injury.
-Presuming CAT scan and X-ray rules out anything broken, we’re talking about an injury to the brain and an injury to the muscles in the neck, and potentially to the shoulders and back.
+Presuming CAT scan and X-ray rules out anything bleeding or broken, we’re talking about an injury to the brain and a soft tissue injury in the neck, and potentially to the shoulders and back.

 Myth-busting: Just rest, and it will get better on its own.
-While I suppose this can be true, I’m saying the best practice is to see some professionals.
+While I suppose this can be true, I’m saying “wrong”; take your advice from a true expert, not the lore and legends of concussion treatment.

-Traumatic Brain Injury Specialist: This could be a neurologist or a physiatrist with a specialty in traumatic brain injury and concussions.
+Traumatic Brain Injury Specialist: This could be a neuropsychologist, neurologist, or physiatrist with a specialty in traumatic brain injury and concussions.
 Not every neurologist is a concussion specialist.
+Let me say that again – not every neurologist is a concussion specialist.
+I would also say, don’t put your concussion care into the hands of a primary care doctor.

 My Recovery Protocol

-For me, the recovery protocol was to eliminate social activities, preserve what brain power I did have for work and family, and severely restrict my work schedule.
-I spent lots of time listening to podcasts and audio books, rather than reading.
+For me, the initial recovery protocol was to eliminate social activities, preserve what brain power I did have for work and family, and severely restrict my work schedule.
+I spent lots of time listening to podcasts and audiobooks, rather than reading, because reading sent the headaches sky-high.
 I slept a lot more than usual, including a regular nap.
-I religiously took all of my supplements, followed the dietary guidelines, and as of week 5, started exercising daily.
+I religiously took my supplements, followed the dietary guidelines, and as of week five, started exercising daily.
 My complete list follows.

 Exercise: Research shows that maintaining 25 minutes at 80% of your max heart rate helps speed recovery time.
 However, this is only true if this level of exertion does not trigger or worsen the concussion symptoms.
 There is a process to follow to build up to this level that should be directed by a health professional.
-I started exercising regularly again at 5 weeks.
+I started exercising regularly again at 5 weeks, but at that point, I didn’t have the care and detailed guidance of Dr. Womble, so I over did it, and set myself back.
+I also had no understanding of the damage to my vestibular system, so until year 4, I was continuing to make things worse while I tried to make things better.

 Limited reading: Whether on screens or paper, I had to cut my reading way back.
 My headaches were severely compounded by reading or any focused use of my eyes.
-I joined Audible, and audio books and podcasts became my best friends.
+This was quite depressing for me, as reading is one of my hobbies.
+I joined Audible, and audiobooks and podcasts became my best friends.
+By the end of year one, I could read without making my headaches worse, although my headaches stayed present daily for four years.

-Guided meditation: Twice a week, I worked with a private yoga teacher who led a 10-20 minute guided meditation.
+Guided meditation: Twice a week, I worked with a private yoga teacher who led a 10-20 minute guided meditation; she was amazing and really helpful to me.
 I also periodically tried to do my own meditation.
 Sometimes it worked, sometimes it didn’t.
 I wish I had found recordings of guided meditations I liked to do on my own.

 Perspective & Awareness

-Traumatic Brain Injury is serious.
-Similar to mental health, the struggle isn’t visible like a cast on a leg with crutches or an arm in sling.
+Traumatic Brain Injury (TBI) is serious.
+Similar to mental health, the struggle isn’t visible like a cast on a leg with crutches or an arm in a sling.
 But make no mistake about it, it is debilitating.
 And just as real.
-Health is health, whether bone or brain, whether physical or mental.
+Health is health, whether bone or brain, physical or mental.
 As hard as this experience has been for me, there is a silver lining.
-I will be forever more empathetic to those around me… as a friend, as a parent, as a business partner, and as an employer.
+I will be forever more empathetic to those around me… as a friend, parent, business partner, and employer.

 In our company, I will support anyone that deals with a brain injury.
-Now I understand that people with TBI may need the flexibility to work less, or do a different type of work for a while.
+Now I understand that people with TBI may need the flexibility to work less or do a different type of work for a while.
 They may need help with financial resources or seeking treatment options.
 Their recovery will likely be shortened if they have the support and time to get better.
+And I’m adamant about helping people get to the real experts, for the right care.

 Gratitude